google/codeworld/SummerOfHaskell.md

 ## Help CodeWorld by participating in Summer of Haskell 2017

 CodeWorld will be participating in Summer of Haskell again 2017!
 Please spread the word to college students you know.
-This is an opportunity to earn money over the summer, while contributing to a project that is open source, working to improve educational opportunities for children, and involves some cool technology like Haskell, GHCJS, and the possibility for a lot more.
+This is an opportunity to earn a stipend over the summer, while contributing to a project that is open source, working to improve educational opportunities for children, and involves some cool technology like Haskell, GHCJS, and more.

 ## Writing a Proposal